Daniela Holt Voith: Early life

+Personal life

+Daniela is married to economist Richard Patrick Voith, Chairman of Econsultsolutions Inc., who is a fellow at the University of Pennsylvania's Institute of Urban Research and adjunct faculty at Wharton.
+She has one daughter, Nina Voith, who is Associate & Associate Director of Interior Design at VMA.

 Career

 From 1985 to 1988, she was principal at Atkin, Voith & Associates alongside Tony Atkin.
 The firm won acclaim for the chapel for the Cathedral of Christ the King in Hamilton, Ontario, which was awarded a Progressive Architecture award in 1983, as well as the Renfrew Center which was cited in Progressive Architecture in 1985.
-Other notable projects included a shortlisted masterplan for the Brooklyn Museum, there was a book published and exhibition designed for Red Grooms at the Pennsylvania Academy of Fine Arts.
+Other notable projects included a shortlisted masterplan for the Brooklyn Museum competition, as well as a publication and exhibition designed for Red Grooms at the Pennsylvania Academy of Fine Arts.

 In 1988, she founded Voith & Mactavish Architects, LLP with Cameron Mactavish.
 Her primary focus at VMA, which was cited in her FAIA recognition, has been the planning and design of educational institutions.
 She is currently the practice's Founding Partner and Director of Design.

-In 2014, the firm was the subject of a retrospective at Haverford College.
+In 1998, the firm was the subject of a retrospective at the Cantor Fitzgerald Gallery, Haverford College, for VMA’s 10th anniversary.
+In 2009, the firm’s work was exhibited at the Athenaeum of Philadelphia to celebrate their 20th anniversary.

+In 2008, she was appointed to Philadelphia's Zoning Code Commission by Mayor Michael Nutter to renew the city’s 50-year-old code.
+As part of the executive committee tasked with rewriting the zoning code, Voith was responsible for including sustainability initiatives in the code, and Transit Oriented Development parking reductions.

+VMA announced three new partners in 2024 to join Daniela Holt Voith, Founding Partner, and John H. Cluver, now Senior Partner, to form an expanded leadership: Sennah L. Loftus, Director of Interior Design; Robert A. Douglass, Director of Sustainability; and J. Scott O’Barr, Director of Residential Design.

+Educator

-Voith has been a faculty member at Bryn Mawr College since 1983, and is currently a senior lecturer in their Growth and Structure of Cities Department She has also taught at Yale University, Drexel University, and the University of Pennsylvania.
+Voith has been a faculty member at Bryn Mawr College since 1983, and is currently a senior lecturer in their Growth and Structure of Cities Department.
+She has also taught at Yale University, Drexel University, and the University of Pennsylvania.
+She also frequently serves on academic reviews and juries for professional awards in architectural design and construction qualities.

-In 2008, she was appointed to Philadelphia's Zoning Code Commission by Mayor Michael Nutter.